Suo Chen: Early life and career

 Suo Chen was from Dunhuang in Gansu province.
 His father Suo Jing, was an official of Jin and distinguished calligrapher who often commended his son's talents.
 Suo Chen saw his first role in the government as an Abundant Talent candidate and Household Gentlemen.
 One time, it was said that Suo personally killed 37 men to avenge his elder brother.
 This feat earned him the reverence of the populace, and he soon found himself appointed to a succession of posts, all of which he served with distinction, with his most notable being Prefect of Chang'an.

 During the War of the Eight Princes in 304, the Prince of Hejian, Sima Yong ordered Suo Chen and Zhang Fang to retrieve the emperor at Luoyang to move him to his base in Chang'an.
 After successfully doing so, Suo was appointed General of Hawkish Display.
-Following the victory of the Prince of Donghai, Sima Yue over Sima Yong in 306, Suo Chen was transferred to serve the Prince of Nanyang, Sima Mo in Xuchang.
+Following the victory of the Prince of Donghai, Sima Yue over Sima Yong in 306, Suo Chen was transferred to serve the Prince of Nanyang, Sima Mo (a younger brother of Sima Yue) in Xuchang.

-In 306, Sima Mo's territory was invaded by the Han Zhao prince, Liu Cong but Suo Chen repelled him.
+In 306, Sima Mo's territory was invaded by the Han-Zhao prince, Liu Cong but Suo Chen repelled him.
 When Sima Mo was transferred to Chang'an in 307, Suo Chen followed him and became Administrator of Xinping (新平县, in present-day Henan).
 That same year, Liu Cong attacked Sima Mo again, so Suo was appointed General Who Maintains The West and Administrator of Pingyi.
 Suo was successful in maintaining the people's support, dissuading Han from attacking his domain.